shaloo/docs.arcana/docs/onboard-validators.md

 * When are the rewards realized and how?

 Check out [[faq-validator|Validator FAQ]] if you have any questions or write to us: {% include "./text-snippets/support_email_link.md" %}

+## Questions?

+Write to us at the special validator slack channel if you have any further queries.